About

 Steve adds,

 Following the path of natural devotion, I feel I am part of the global community, and I feel moved to work on a systemic level to relieve the suffering of others.
 I worked for peace, a living wage for all, an end to poverty, gay rights, holistic health care, alternative energy development, bio-regionalism, protection of the environment, and other causes.
 Rather than setting myself apart from others, I recognize our common humanity and oneness with all things.
-God-dess, or Radha-Krishna, unites all.
+God-dess unites all.

 Paragraph